cwardzala/openvl/README.md

 Features
 --------
-* Supports HTML5 attributes like min, max, and data
+* Supports HTML5 attributes like required, min, max, and data
 * Has both list and inline type messaging
 * Rules can be customized to fit any need
 * Supports jQuery, Sizzle, and Dojo frameworks *none of these are required*